MarkBind/markbind/docs/index.md

 <div class="website-content">

-# MarkBind
+# **MarkBind**

+#### Generate dynamic websites from markdown text.

 MarkBind is a website generator that can generate a website from markdown documents.
-While there are other markdown-to-html website generators around %%(e.g., Jekyll, GitBook, MkDocs)%%, MarkBind is particularly suitable for creating course Websites. **The main aim of MarkBind is to provide a way to easily create content-heavy websites that allow _<tooltip content="i.e., the reader can go deeper or get more content as desired">self-directed consumption</tooltip>_**, as opposed to one-size-fits-all static content.
+While there are other markdown-to-html website generators around, **MarkBind can generate more dynamic websites**, as opposed to one-size-fits-all static content.
+MarkBind is particularly suitable to create content-heavy websites %%e.g., eLearning websites, online instruction manuals, project documentation etc.%% that aim for _<tooltip content="i.e., the reader can go deeper or get more content as desired">self-directed consumption</tooltip>_.

 ## <span class="glyphicon glyphicon-th-list" aria-hidden="true"></span> Features